klust/PersonalSetupsDocs/docs/Course_organisation/01_Single_computer_Zoom.md

             the HDMI-to-micro-HDMI cable provided with the monitor, and to a USB-C power supply with the cable provided with the monitor

-    4.  *Microphone*: The receiver can be connected directly to he front left USB-C port of the laptop as the other USB-C port is not needed so can be covered by the receiver.
+    4.  *Microphone*: The receiver can be connected directly to the front left USB-C port of the laptop as the other USB-C port is not needed so can be covered by the receiver.

         Otherwise the USB-C elongation cable stored with the microphone should be used.